A Column Generation Approach to the Discrete Barycenter Problem: Introduction

 \section{Introduction}

 Optimal transport problems involving joint transport to a set of probability measures appear in a variety of fields, including recent work in image processing \cite{jbtcg-19,sa-19}, machine learning \cite{hbccp-19,shbmccps-18,ydpbbgc-19}, and graph theory \cite{uddgn-18}, to name but a few.
-A {\em barycenter} is another probability measure which minimizes the total distance to all input measures (i.e, images) and acts as an {\em average} distribution in the probability space.
-Of particular consideration is the squared Wasserstein distance due to the preservation of the geometric structure of the input.
+The so-called {\em Wasserstein barycenters} take a central role in many of these applications: a {\em barycenter} is another probability measure which minimizes the total distance to all input measures (i.e, images) and acts as an average distribution in the probability space; the {\em squared Wasserstein distance} is of particular consideration due to the preservation of the geometric structure of the input.
 The wide scope of optimal transport problems makes challenging even a reasonably comprehensive summary; for recent monographs on the Wasserstein distance and computational optimal transport, we refer the reader to \cite{pc-18} and \cite{pz-19}, in addition to the seminal work of Villani \cite{v-09}.

-In image processing, the probability measures not only have discrete support (a finite number of points to which positive mass is associated), but are supported on the same structured set (a pixel grid).
-This highly structured, highly repetitive support is a best-case input.
-In this setting, a barycenter can be computed exactly in polynomial time \cite{bp-18}, but in practice this cost is still prohibitive.
-Therefore, considerable activity continues on exact, approximate and heuristic methods of computation, such as alternating minimization algorithms \cite{qp-18,tdgu-20,ylst-19}.
-State of the art approximation methods solve the entropy regularized optimal mass transport problem introduced in \cite{c-13}.
-Entropic regularization leads to a strongly convex program, and its smoothing effects give qualitatively different solutions \cite{bccnp-14}.
-Entropy regularized transport problems can be solved efficiently, with a linear-in-$n$ complexity bound, using iterative Bregman projection algorithms \cite{bccnp-14,cd-14,twk-18}, although work continues on the stability and complexity of these algorithms, e.g., \cite{kddgtu-19}.

-By contrast, a worst-case setting occurs for input measures with no repetition or known structure, such as in wildfire ignition points or crime locations \cite{bp-18}.
-This unstructured setting is not as well-understood as the highly active structured setting and few of the efficient approximation methods consider such challenging input.
-In this paper, we seek to address this gap through the development of an exact algorithm tailored to worst-case input.
-We begin with a formal definition of a barycenter and its properties.